FairwindsOps/k8s-workshop/README.md

 * [Complete](complete)
   * The same manifests from the Assembly Required Workshop with the values filled in for you.

+## Workshop Interaction

-## In the workshops above you will be a two tier webapp.
+In the workshops above you will be launching a two tier webapp.
 The web app is a Ruby app using Sinatra.
 The app is a key value storage and retrieval service with a Redis backend.

 ### Interacting with the App
 * [instance_ip]:80/set/[key]/[value] will set a key value